orionprotocol/sdk/README.md

 import { simpleFetch } from "@orionprotocol/sdk";

 const swapInfo = await simpleFetch(orionUnit.orionAggregator.getSwapInfo)(
-  // Use 'exactSpend' when 'amount' is how much you want spend.
+  // Use 'exactSpend' when 'amount' is how much you want to spend.
 Use 'exactReceive' otherwise "exactSpend", // type
   "ORN", // asset in
   "USDT", // asset out